 A dedicated Google account for your small business is a must.

-- My Business Listing: Keep your business listing updated and accurate.
+- Google Business Profile or Business Listing: Keep your business listing updated and accurate.

 - Webmaster: Make sure your website is being crawled correctly by Google and make sure your sitemap is uploaded.

 - Analytics: Track all traffic to your site.
 See demographics and behavior.
 This allows you to analyze and adjust your goals and strategy.

 - Take advantage of social media trends and events.
 Google Trends is also a good place to look to see what people are searching for so you can create relevant content.

 - Pay attention to what people are liking.
 Work these into your posting calendar.